-As the icy winter (or mild when compared to Iceland) kicks in, so begins that time of the year where we all crave a nice hot bath.
+As the icy winter kicks in, so begins that time of the year where we all crave a nice hot bath.
 It's great to be able to have a nice soak after a hard day's work, isn't it?

-Bathrooms can become extremely slippery at times which is why people who struggle with their balance or mobility may avoid baths altogether.
+Bathrooms can become extremely slippery which is why people who struggle with their balance or mobility may completely avoid a bath.
 At Cavendish Health Care, we stock a range of mobility solutions that can help you enjoy a relaxing bath.

-Here are a few of our accessories that our customers say have made a difference to their bathing routine
+Here are a few bathing accessories that our customers find helpful:

-If it's getting in-and-out of the bath that stops you from having that evening soak, then a popular choice is the Drive Medical Bath Lift.
+If it's getting in-and-out of the bath that stops you from having that evening soak, then a popular choice is the Bellavita Bath Lift.
 The benefit of this bath lift is that it's made using high-quality, recyclable lightweight plastic.
-A total weight of just 9.3kg (including a lithium battery) means this bath lift is easy to take with you when staying away from home.
+A total weight of just 9.3kg (including a lithium battery) means that this bath lift is easy to take with you when staying away from home.

 There are many different grab rails and hand supports on the market.
 They are extremely versatile and can be placed at strategic points throughout your bathroom or home.